 Hart’s comedy offers a critique of that ‘sexy body’, that shift from ‘objectification to subjectification in the ways that (some) women are represented’, as Miranda directly comments on the television culture that endorses these neoliberal postfeminist regimes, most specifically the ‘makeover paradigm’.

-In the first episode of the first series Miranda satirizes lifestyle programming with a parodic account of What Not to Wear (BBC 2001-7).
-This British series, subsequently franchised on American television (TLC, 2003 - ), was internationally syndicated, featuring the original presenters, Trinny Woodall and Susannah Constantine, in series one to five.
+The first episode of the first series satirizes lifestyle programming with a parody of What Not to Wear (BBC 2001-7).
+This British fashion makeover series, subsequently franchised on American television (TLC, 2003 - ), was internationally syndicated, featuring the original presenters, Trinny Woodall and Susannah Constantine, in series one to five.
 Self-help guides based on the show made the Christmas bestseller lists from 2002 to 2004 and Trinny and Susannah appeared regularly on The Oprah Winfrey Show (CBS, 1986-2011) after they left What Not to Wear.
-The series followed a now-standard format for makeover lifestyle programming, first deriding the participants for their poor choices, then teaching them how to shop and dress in a more acceptable manner, followed by a final ‘reveal’ of their new, improved looks.
-This ‘makeover paradigm’ saturates postfeminist popular culture, presenting narratives of individual transformation as a solution to structural inequalities.
+What Not to Wear followed a now-standard format for makeover lifestyle programming, first deriding the participants for their poor choices, then teaching them how to shop and dress in a more acceptable manner, followed by a final ‘reveal’ of their new, improved looks.
+Martin Roberts notes: ‘… the degree to which contemporary reality and lifestyle television have taken on the role of policing identities and behaviour and their success in reconfiguring these in accordance with the economic interests of neoliberal capitalism’ (2007:244; see also Palmer 2004).
+The ‘makeover paradigm’ saturates postfeminist popular culture, presenting narratives of individual transformation as a solution to structural inequalities.

-In Miranda Miranda’s love interest, Gary, asks her to dinner.
-He says it’s not a date but Miranda is thrown into a frenzy of preparation, deciding that it is.
-In a monologue to camera in her flat, Miranda says she is going to ‘Trinny and Susannah’ herself:
+In Miranda, Miranda’s love interest, Gary, asks her to dinner.
+Gary says it is not a date but Miranda decides to treat it as such, throwing herself into a frenzy of preparation.
+In a monologue to camera Miranda says she is going to ‘Trinny and Susannah’ herself:

 Miranda: ‘I couldn’t do it with them because I’d have to punch them in the face.
-Hate those kind of programmes. [adopts American accent] “Welcome to I’m okay, you’re obese.”
-I know what I’d do if I had one of those shows’
+Hate those kinds of programmes. [adopts American accent] “Welcome to I’m okay, you’re obese.”
+I know what I’d do if I had one of those shows…’

-[cut to Miranda with a microphone and a cameraman, running up behind a woman on a busy city street]
+[cut to Miranda with a microphone and a cameraman, running up to a woman on a busy city street]

 Miranda: ‘Excuse me...
 Hello.
 Right, let’s have a look at you.
 Well, I wouldn’t wear that top, but you look comfortable – are you?’